ipavanteja/Linux-Commands/README.md

 <h1 align="center">Linux Commands</h1>

-[Linux](https://www.linux.org/) is a open-source Unix operating systems based on the Linux Kernel.
+[Linux](https://www.linux.org/) is an open-source Unix operating system based on the Linux Kernel.
 The Linux commands are useful for operating the Linux operating system.
 All basic and advanced tasks can be done by executing commands.
 The commands are executed on the Linux terminal, It’s similar to the Command Prompt application in Windows.
 Keep in mind that all Linux commands are case-sensitive.

 <h2 align="center">Commands</h2>